juju/docs/src/en/developer-terms.md

 ## Upgrading terms

 Deployed charms will run under the terms they were installed with.
-If the terms have been revised, running `juju upgrade-charm <service>` will require the user to accept the new terms before the upgrade will run.
+If the terms have been revised, running `juju upgrade-charm <application>` will require the user to accept the new terms before the upgrade will run.

 # Caveats